Opposition to arm Syria rebels, dozens killed in Homs

 Government restrictions on media access have made it hard to assess conflicting reports by the authorities and activists of the mass killing reported on Monday.

-A medical worker in Homs working in the rebel-held neighborhood of Khalidiya said activists did not find any survivors in the houses where killings took place.
+A medical worker in Homs working in the rebel-held neighbourhood of Khalidiya said activists did not find any survivors in the houses where killings took place.

 "I saw two females who were raped, one was around 12 or 13 years old.
 She was covered in blood and her underclothes were off," said the medic, who called himself Yazan.
 "One of the women was strangled; she had bruises on her neck.
 Some of the bodies I saw, especially the children, had their throats slit."